ZALA Lancet

 The ZALA Lancet (official designation: Item 52/Item 51) is an unmanned aerial vehicle (UAV) and loitering munition developed by the Russian company ZALA Aero Group (part of Kalashnikov Concern) for the Russian Armed Forces.
 It was first unveiled in June 2019 at the ARMY-2019 military expo in Moscow.
 It is a further development of the ZALA Kub-BLA (also known as KYB-UAV) loitering munition.
-Iran claimed in April 2024 that it has manufactured a domestic analogue of the drone.